shawlab-moffitt/shinyEvents/README.md

 ## For Research Use Only:
 This tool is provided solely for research and exploratory purposes.
 It is not intended for clinical, diagnostic, or production use.

-### By using this application, you agree to these terms and acknowledge that you are responsible for ensuring your data complies with all applicable privacy laws and institutional policies. (edited)
+### By using this application, you agree to these terms and acknowledge that you are responsible for ensuring your data complies with all applicable privacy laws and institutional policies.

 # shinyEvents Setup